camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 </callActivity>
 ```

+By default, variables declared in `out` elements are set in the highest possible variable scope.

 Furthermore, you can configure the call activity so that all process variables are passed to the subprocess and vice versa.
 The process variables have the same name in the main process as in the subprocess.

 ```xml